samuelmtimbo/unit/README.md

 ## Community

-If you have a question or a suggestion related to Unit, or if you just want to talk about the future of Programming, or if you wish to join Unit team, feel free to message me at [@io_sammt](https://twitter.com/io_sammt).
+If you have a question or a suggestion related to Unit, or if you just want to talk about the future of Programming, or if you wish to join Unit team, feel free to message me at [@io_sammt](https://x.com/io_sammt) or email me at sam@ioun.it.

-For weekly updates about Unit's development, including thoughts about vision and roadmap, follow us on Twitter [@io_unit](https://twitter.com/io_unit).
+For updates about Unit's development, including thoughts about vision and roadmap, follow us on X [@io_unit](https://x.com/io_unit).

 We hope you enjoy Unit and invite you to be part of our community!